antonfirsov/ImageSharp.Early.SystemMemory44Beta/README.md

-# System.Memory.Portable
+# ImageSharp.Early.SystemMemory44Beta
-An experiment to create a portable NuGet package from System.Memory sources
+An experiment to create a portable NuGet packages for Span from corefx sources